 Welcome!!.. to the Harlingen-San Benito MPO

-The Harlingn-San Benito MPO's website will provide you with information related to transportation planning within the Harlingen Urbanized Area and includes the following jurisdictions:
+The Harlingn-San Benito MPO's website will provide you with information related to transportation planning within the Harlingen urbanized area.

 The Harlingen-San Benito MPO is the regional transportation planning organization responsible for working with local, state, and federal governments, the private sector, and the citizens to plan coordinated transportation systems designed to move people, goods, and services affordably, efficiently, and safely throughout the MPO area.
 The function of the Harlingen-San Benito MPO is to coordinate regional transportation planning between the State of Texas and nine member entities/municipalities, which consist of Harlingen, San Benito, Primera, Santa Rosa, Palm Valley, Rio Hondo, La Feria, Los Indios, Combes, and Precincts 3 & 4 of Cameron County.

 The major goal of the Harlingen-San Benito MPO is to bring about regional planning under one voice while providing the greatest transportation benefit for all.
 Other goals include: supporting economic vitality, making transportation safer, providing greater access to mobility options, protecting the environment while promoting energy conservation, improving connectivity of the current transportation system, and preserving existing transportation infrastructure.